jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 if you haven't already.)
 Timothy is a first year Computer Science student here at UCLA and he has been active in open source since he was in High School.
-He is currently a maintainer of [Node.js](https://github.com/nodejs/node) and a contributer to [pug](https://github.com/pugjs/pug),
+He is a maintainer of [Node.js](https://github.com/nodejs/node) and a contributer to [pug](https://github.com/pugjs/pug),